OMNIALowCode/omnia3/docs/pages/omnia3/Modeler/omnia3_modeler_dependencies.md

 ### 3.1 Adding code dependencies

-In order to add code/expression dependencies, you can access the modeler, edit a data source, and go to ***Behaviour Dependencies > Add new > Code/Expression dependency***.
+In order to add code/expression dependencies, access the modeler, edit a data source, and go to ***Behaviour Dependencies > Add new > Code/Expression dependency***.
 Here, you identify the code you want:

 - **Name:** A platform-side identifier for the dependency;
 - **Description:** A human-readable description for the dependency;
 - **Generate the following C# code:** The code you want to add to the compiled assembly.
 - **Execution Location:** The location where the assembly is going to be used.
 Possible values:
   - Other system (External): The assembly will be available to be used only on behaviours external to Omnia
-  - OMNIA (Internal): The assembly will be available to be used only on behaviours executed on Omnia
+  - OMNIA (Internal): The assembly will be available to be used only on behaviours executed on OMNIA

 ### 3.2 Using code dependencies